oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 More control by the principal means the worker is likely an employee.
 The principal does not necessarily have to hover over the worker like a hawk.
 Gen. Inv.
 Corp. v.
 United States, 823 F.2d 337, 342 (9th Cir.1987).

 For example, workers that set their own hours and clock in and out whenever they want can still be considered employees.
 This factor is a crucial factor, one that can swing the balance, which makes sense since what separates employees from independent contractors is independence.
 See Blodgett v.
-C.I.R., U.S.Tax Ct.2012, 2012 WL 5259054.
+C.I.R., U.S.Tax Ct.(2012).

 <h4> 2.
 Which party invests in work facilities used by the individual </h4>